 Fencing is the most reliable way to exclude deer from an area.
 It can last for many years, but requires occasional maintenance.
 Fencing should be considered for high value plantings that require year-round protection.
 For example orchards, landscape and tree nurseries, vineyards, and other high value plants require perennial protection.
 Fencing can be a practical, and cost-effective method for protecting small landscapes, gardens and small orchards.

 Fencing can be costly to erect, and may require maintenance to remain effective, but it can be the most effective deterrent to deer damage.
 Gates, posts, and hardware are additional materials that may be needed, which will add to the cost of fencing an area.
 Installation and maintenance costs should also be considered before deciding on fencing as a deer damage deterrent.

 Permanent fences can last for 30 years or longer, which can be particularly important when protecting perennial garden and vegetable beds.
-Temporary fencing is less expensive than permanent fencing, and can be useful in protecting plants for short periods of time, such as truck crops, gardens and flowers prior to harvest.
+Temporary fencing is less expensive than permanent fencing, and can be useful in protecting plants for short periods of time.
+Examples for temporary fence uses include truck crops, gardens and flowers prior to harvest.